Gunman In Custody After Opening Fire In Bronx Precinct House, 12 Hours After 'Assassination' Attempt On 2 Other Cops

-NEW YORK (CBSNewYork) — Another NYPD officer, possibly a lieutenant, was shot in a police precinct Sunday morning, just 12 hours after two cops were wounded Saturday in an ambush in the Bronx.
+NEW YORK (CBSNewYork) — Another NYPD officer has been shot within a violent 12-hour span, this time in a Bronx police precinct Sunday morning – allegedly by the same suspect who fired on two cops Saturday night in a street ambush.

+The alleged gunman is now in custody.
+In a press conference Sunday morning, NYPD Commissioner Dermot Shea said the man had served time in prison for attempted murder and was paroled in 2017.

 Police say the shooter is believed to be the same person sought from a Saturday shooting in which one NYPD officer was shot after he and his partner were ambushed sitting in their marked police van in the Bronx.